jmfrancofraiz/rag-mcp/README.md

 - Index all `.md` files recursively from a directory.
 - Persist embeddings to a local Chroma database.
 - Query with context-constrained answers and file citations.
-- Works with OpenAI or Azure OpenAI (auto-detected via env).
 - Works with OpenAI, Azure OpenAI, or Google Gemini (auto-detected via env).

 ### Requirements
 - Python 3.10+